 - loss of consciousness

 The treatment for bee sting reaction will depend upon the severity of the allergic reaction.

 Treating a mild to moderate reaction

 After a bee sting, remove the stinger as soon as possible, taking care to avoid squeezing the venom sac.
-A person may want to use a pair of tweezers to do this.
 Removing the stinger will limit the amount of venom released into the bloodstream.
 Tweezers should not be used to remove a stinger, since squeezing may release more venom.

 Symptoms should subside over the course of a couple of days.